ABA Programs at the Esteves School of Education

 Studies include: the conceptual underpinnings, as well as the skills necessary, to effect behavioral change; strategies for defining and assessing behaviors; development of measurable instructional goals; antecedent strategies to promote learning; use of consequences to effect positive change; and rules for determining success and mastery.
 Students will learn procedures and strategies for dealing with language development, abnormal behavioral patterns, and socialization issues.
 Within the practicum track, students will be evaluated on their ability to apply these skills in clinical settings.

-Students will also gain a deep understanding of autism in studying the etiology of the disorder and assessment strategies; how persons with ASD are affected in all areas of development, including language, learning, socialization, and personal behaviors; and different theoretical explanations of ASD.
+Students will also gain a deep understanding of autism in studying the etiology of the disorder and assessment strategies; how persons with the disorder are affected in all areas of development, including language, learning, socialization, and personal behaviors; and different theoretical explanations of the disorder.

 Our faculty is made up of BCBAs who enjoy using our technologies to instruct students at every level.